ElectronSutra/venture/pages/character-creation/twenty-questions.md

 addiction, House his hatred of humans...
 Scooby and Shaggy their voracious hunger.

 **Define** an Intimacy that is related to your vice.
-Or, you may take a **flaw** from the flaws to model addiction, etc. Your flaw is ideally something as broad as "misanthropy" or "hubris," so that it can be relevant in different ways at different times.
+Your flaw is ideally something as broad as "misanthropy" or "hubris," so that it can be relevant in different ways at different times.

 **Define** some trinket or item you have that reflects your flaw -- a gambler may carry dice, hubris may be indicated by your collection of trophies, etc.